AndrewShmorhunGit/node.js-task-2/README.md

-# USE WriteCheckList.md FILE FOR APP CHECKING.. 😎
+# USE CheckList.md FOR APP CHECKING.. 😎

 ## Assignment: File Manager